Hzyhaha/DL-from-scratch/README.md

-Codes written by Shower Hu are in the book "Deep Learning from Scratch".
+Codes written by Shower Hu are from the book "Deep Learning from Scratch".